 Given the pressure on fertility doctors to see many clients in a short amount of time, couples can often feel as though they don’t get enough time to build a solid rapport with their practitioners, and this can add to their anxieties when trying to ask their most pressing fertility questions.
 “As their therapist, I urge them to find ways to speak up, ask their questions, or schedule separate consultations if needed, because answers to these questions often provide even the tiniest sense of control in a situation where a patient already feels out of control,” says Wade.

 One fertility question many couples don’t think to ask, simply because it’s something they don’t often teach in sex ed, is whether the personal lubricant they use in the bedroom is sperm-friendly.
 However, many commercially available lubes create an environment that isn’t ideal for sperm to thrive in.

-That’s why Astroglide TTC is formulated with adjusted pH levels, compatible osmolality and a consistency similar to a woman’s natural cervical fluids.
-If you need the increased comfort of a lubricant while trying to conceive, look for Astroglide TTC in stores or online in these convenient locations.
+That’s why ASTROGLIDE TTC is formulated with adjusted pH levels, compatible osmolality and a consistency similar to a woman’s natural cervical fluids.
+If you need the increased comfort of a lubricant while trying to conceive, look for ASTROGLIDE TTC in stores or online.